rockettheme/docs/Docs/grav/themes/supra/INDEX.md

 Introduction
 -----

-Supra is a powerhouse template loaded with features and uncompromising in its versatility.
+Supra is a powerhouse theme loaded with features and uncompromising in its versatility.
 Build beautiful background slideshows in seconds, and customize your site with over 25 powerful particles that make setting up a complete website a snap.

 ![](assets/supra.jpeg)